It’s pretty interesting to release this at a time when the world’s scientists are making plans to go to Mars.

 The take

-If you want a powerful, masterful rendition of the ill-fated space mission, watch Apollo 13.
-But the documentary more than half a century after the mission, and two decades after the feature film, is not a bad depiction.
-Being a documentary, it’s much more factual, with never-before-seen archival footage and interviews with key people in and out of the mission control center, but Apollo 13: Survival still holds the tension, the high stakes, and the emotional pull through its excellent editing.
-Older viewers that already watched the Tom Hanks drama would likely not find anything new in this documentary, but Apollo 13: Survival would be a decent, compelling documentary to those who have never heard of the spacecraft.
+If you want a powerful, masterful rendition of the ill-fated space mission, go and watch Apollo 13 (1995).
+But the documentary more than half a century after the mission, and two decades after the feature film, is not half bad.
+Of course, being a documentary, Apollo 13: Survival is much more factual, but the true tale still manages to hold the tension, the high stakes, and the emotional pull of the actual spaceflight, with excellent editing stitching the never-before-seen archival footage and key interviews into an exciting, compelling account.
+That being said, older viewers that already watched the Tom Hanks drama would likely not find anything new in this film, but Apollo 13: Survival would be a decent documentary to those who have never heard of the spacecraft.

 What stands out